You know, I don't believe this, but I do believe it because I saw it.

 The Hispanic population in Sanford, Florida is 20%, and a percentage of that is now labeled as being white Hispanics.

-The prosecution's going through final arguments right now, and I read, or I think I heard that the uh final arguments could take three hours.
+The prosecution is going through final arguments right now, and I read, or I think I heard, that the final arguments could take three hours.

 So the case ain't going to go to the jury till tomorrow.

-There's, you know, it's it's an all there's six, there's six women on the jury.
+These poor jurors, you know, it's an all there's six, there's six women on the jury.

 Five are white and one's a white Hispanic, right?